 Cats are wonderful pets, but feral felines can be a serious nuisance if they start hanging around your yard.
 There are plenty of ways to deter this behavior, though many of them aren’t exactly what one might consider humane.
-For those interested in a humane, practical, and natural method for keeping cats out of their yard, these recipes for DIY cat deterrent spray should be able to dissuade any interloping kitties from darkening your door.
+For those interested in a humane, practical, and natural method for keeping stray or outdoor cats out of their yard, these recipes for DIY cat deterrent spray should be able to dissuade any interloping kitties from darkening your door.

 Why use a cat deterrent spray, anyway?

 Cats have an acute sense of smell.
 According to Color Glo International, cats can detect odors about 40 times better than human beings.
 This is both a blessing and a curse when it comes to cats.
 Sure, it means they can find food much better than we can, but it also means that any strong scent can effectively wreak havoc on their sensitive snooters.

 Conventionally available cat repellents often use chemicals to create these strong and offensive odors, but there’s really no reason to resort to synthetic scents, not when natural scents can be mixed together to create a perfect perfume that’s perfectly unpleasant to pussycats.
 Here are a few recipes you can make at home to keep cats at bay.